roywblack/pomodoro.el/README.md

 ## Usage ##

-to start the pomodoro you issue the following command:
+to start the pomodoro you issue `M-x pomodoro`.

-    M-x pomodoro

 In the modeline you will see indicator `W1-25`.
 This means that you are working on set 1 and that you have 25 minutes remaining.
 You'll also get notification: